Overview of TCP/IP

 - Data Link Layer defines the format of the data on the network.
 Physical addressing is done in the Data Link Layer.
 MAC Address of source and destination are assigned to the data packet to form a frame.

 - Based on the IP Address and mask, routing decisions are made in the network.
-Whereas Path Determination is the process of choosing the best possible path for data delivery to the receiver.
-It uses protocols such as OSPF (Open Shortest Path First), BGP( Border Gateway Protocol), etc.
+At the same time, Path Determination is the process of choosing the best possible path for data delivery to the receiver.
+It uses OSPF protocols (Open Shortest Path First), BGP( Border Gateway Protocol), etc.

 - The transport layer is responsible for transferring data from one location to another.
 It controls the reliability of communication through segmentation, flow control, and error control.